0xws/0xws/README.md

 # 0xws

-programming, cybersecurity and electronics enthusiast
+🙋 Father of useless web apps.
+I like programming, cybersecurity and electronics.

-Aiming at being a Cloud security architect.
+🧑‍💻 Aiming at being a Cloud security architect.
+I work with Typescript, Python and Rust.

-I love producing music and race cars. ☕
+Otherwise, I like race cars. ☕